 - Check out the Granada Card.
 This tourist combo card sometimes has Alhambra bookings available when the main site is sold out for your dates.
 You can book a 3 or 5 day card.
 The card also gives free access to several other sites around the city of Granada including the Cathedral, House of Zafra and Sacromonte as well as a few free trips on the city buses.
 You may end up spending a bit more than you would for the normal Alhambra ticket, but it’s not too much extra.
 Check the Granada Card for the dates you are visiting and see if there are any reservations possible for the Alhambra.
 When you purchase the Granada Card online you will book your time and ticket for the Alhambra.
 Pick up your Granada Card at the tourist office in the city center when you arrive in the city.
 You will then not need to wait in line to enter the Alhambra but you will need to wait in line at the Nasrid Palaces so plan ahead for that.

-- Take a private tour.
+- What to do if Alhambra tickets are sold out?
+Book a guided tour.
 There are many companies offering tours of the Alhambra and they usually have last minute tickets available.
-However you will be paying about 3-6 times as much as a normal ticket.
+However you will be paying about 2-3x as much as a normal ticket.
 That being said, I saw a few tours when I was there.
 The private guides were full of useful information and if you get a good one it is definitely worth the extra cost if you love to know lots of details.
+Here are some guided tours of the Alhambra.

 Other tips for your visit to the Alhambra in Granada: